xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 permalink: katalon-studio/docs/terminate-execution-conditionally.html
 description: "This article provides the concept of terminating execution conditionally and the tutorial on common use cases."
 ---
-In this article, you will learn how to terminate an automation execution by configuring a maximum number of test failures in manual view or via the command-line option (T is the failure threshold value), with examples using common use cases.
+In this article, you will learn how to terminate an automation execution by configuring a maximum number of test failures in manual view or via the command-line option, with examples using common use cases.

 >**What is a test failure?**
 >